-Sadhvi Pragya Thakur joins BJP, likely to take on Digvijay in 'highly-polarised' battle for Bhopal
+BJP picks Malegaon blast accused Sadhvi Pragya for Bhopal; To take on Digvijay Singh

-Bhopal, Apr 17: Malegaon Blast accused Sadhvi Pragya Thakur on Wednesday met former Madhya Pradesh Shivraj Singh Chouhan amid speculations that she could be fielded as the BJP candidate from Bhopal from where senior Congress leader Digvijay Singh is contesting the Lok Sabha polls.
+Bhopal, Apr 17: Malegaon Blast accused Sadhvi Pragya Thakur on Wednesday joined the BJP and she has been fielded from Bhopal to take on senior Congress leader Digvijay Singh.

 "I have formally joined BJP, I will contest elections and will win also," she told ANI after the meeting today.

 Bhopal is a stronghold of the BJP and the Congress has not won from this seat since 1989.
 This will further give impetus to the BJP's Hindutva narrative as Singh is someone who has made several statements against "saffron terror".
 The issue of Safron Terror or Hindu terror is a contentious issue and the BJP has been bitterly criticising the Congress for having allegedly coined the term.
-If the BJP confirms Thakur's candidature from Madhya Pradesh's capital, Bhopal will witness a highly-polarized battle.
+The BJP confirmed Thakur's candidature from Madhya Pradesh's capital, and Bhopal will is likely to witness a highly-polarized battle.

 Is Sadhvi Pragya, BJP's answer to Digvijaya in Bhopal?